invalidred/xor-it/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## Release History

+* 2015-09-30    1.0.1 Added tests
 * 2015-09-29    1.0.0 Initial release

 ## License